CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 which is available only on some of the compute nodes.
 Since most jobs don't gain speed advantage of NVME disk, you'll likely queue less, when not asking for it.
-If your job will require a lot or random I/O, please contact us at [servicedesk@csc.fi](mailto:servicedesk@csc.fi) Thus, the only disk available for the jobs is the same where your input files already are.
+If your job will require a lot or random I/O, please contact us at [servicedesk@csc.fi](mailto:servicedesk@csc.fi) on how to request it.
+The only disk available for the jobs is the same where your input files already are.
 Hence, it does not make sense to copy the files to a "temporary" location at the start of the job.

-For a desmond `multisim` workflow you would need to add this set of flags to the submit script (all in one line):
+For most job types this is prevented by adding `-LOCAL -SUBLOCA` to the run script (examples above), but for a desmond `multisim` workflow you would need to add this set of flags to the submit script (all in one line):

 ```bash
 -LOCAL -set "stage[1].set_family.md.jlaunch_opt=["\-LOCAL\"]"
 ```

+## Copying files to and from local computer

+There is a [detailed tutorial](/data/moving/) on how to accomplish this.
+Below, is an efficient alternative in the command line, which works even in Windows power shell:

+In Windows, start the Power Shell by searching for it in the bottom left menu.
+In Linux or Mac, open a terminal.
+Cd to the directory that has the direcory of input files recently written out by the GUI (here named `glide-dock_1`)

+`scp -r glide-dock_1 your-username@puhti.csc.fi:/scratch/project_123456/`

+will copy the whole directory in your Puhti scratch folder.
+[Run the job]().
+Once the job has been completed, you can copy it back:

+`scp -r your-username@puhti.csc.fi:/scratch/project_123456/glide-dock_1 .`

+You might be interested in some [additional ssh tips](/computing/connecting/#setting-up-ssh-keys).

 ## Running the Maestro GUI on Puhti